 Spoiler alert!
-If you haven’t watched this week’s episode of Justified, “Foot Chase,” written by Dave Andron and Ingrid Escajeda and directed by Peter Werner, stop reading now.
-Boyd and Ava took a major step in their relationship, Ava scored them an invitation to a swinger party to help their hunt for Drew Thompson, and Shelby and Raylan teamed up to find Josiah.
-As he’ll do throughout the season, showrunner Graham Yost takes us inside the writers room.
+If you haven’t watched this week’s episode of Justified, “The Kids Aren’t All Right” (written by Dave Andron and directed by Bill Johnson), stop reading now.
+As he’ll do throughout the season, executive producer Graham Yost takes us inside the writers room.
 READ FULL STORY

 READ FULL STORY